Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 The Origins of A/B Testing at Netflix

-Netflix relies on A/B testing to validate features before full-scale deployment.
+Netflix relies on A/B testing to validate features before full-scale deployment, making experimentation a core part of its product development process.

 How Netflix's A/B Testing Works